 Update 06/18/20: 9to5Mac reports that iOS 14 will get an updated Podcasts app with “For You” section and bonus content.

 iOS14 and iPadOS: Overhauled Podcasts app

-According to a new report from 9to5Mac, Apple is preparing an overhauled Podcasts app for iPhone and iPad (and likely, Mac).
+new report from 9to5Mac, Apple is preparing an overhauled Podcasts app for iPhone and iPad (and likely, Mac).

 The updated app will take many of its interface cues from Apple Music, including a “For You” tab to suggest new podcasts based on what you’re listening to.
 That’s a significant interface change, but Podcasts already has a “Shows You Might Like” section.

 In addition, the Podcasts all will allow podcast creators to create and distribute bonus content, similar to the bonus content you sometimes get when buying or renting a movie on Apple TV.

 A report in GizChina states that Apple may have a built-in function in iOS 14 to record the audio from phone and FaceTime calls.
 The rumor comes from the jailbreak community, a leaked image from the Settings app.

 Laws about call recording vary by region, but it is up to the individual to follow them, and it is almost never illegal to sell a device capable of recording calls.

 According to an early build of iOS14 obtained by 9to5Mac, it appears that Apple is working to expand Siri’s minimal translation features (just words and phrases) into something grander and more system-wide.
 Safari, the site claims, may have the ability to translate webpages without the use of a third-party app or service.